 KBB DE BEDRI ÖZER ÇOK DEĞERLİ BİR HOCA.
 HASTASIYLA ÇOK ILGILI HEMŞİRELERE PANSUMAN YAPTIRMIYOR PROF OLMASINA RAGMEN KENDISI YAPIYOR VE HASTA YAKINLARINA HER TÜRLÜ KOLAYLIĞI SAĞLIYOR.
 KENDİSİNE ÇOK TESEKKUR EDERİZ

-VM Hospitals, located in Gaziosmanpasa, Istanbul, Turkey offers patients Heart Valve Replacement procedures among its total of 17 available procedures, across 4 different specialties.
-The cost of a Heart Valve Replacement procedure ranges from $12,042 to $24,084, whilst the national average price is approximately $16,726.
-There are many specialists available at the Clinic, with 54 in total, and they have multiple recognized accreditations, including: JCI AccreditedISO 9001:2008
+VM Hospitals, can be found in Gaziosmanpasa, Istanbul, Turkey and offers its patients Heart Valve Replacement procedures as well as 17 other procedures, across 4 different procedure categories.
+The price of a Heart Valve Replacement procedure varies from $12,042 to $24,084, and the average price is around $16,726.
+Many medical professionals work at the Clinic, with 54 in total, and VM Hospitals has several accreditations, including: JCI AccreditedISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?